peterhens/artisan-static/source/_posts/12-cheap-motherboards-for-gaming-in-2021-buyers-guide.md

 CPU support: AMD 3rd and 4th Gen Ryzen | Socket: AM4 | Size: ATX | Memory support: 4x DIMM, up to 128GB, up to DDR4-4733 (OC) | Expansion slots: 1x PCIe 3.0 x16, 1x PCIe x16 (x2), 3x PCIe 3.0 x1 | Video ports: 1x HDMI 2.1, 1x DVI-D | Storage: 1x M.2, 4x SATA 6Gbps | Networking: Realtek GbE LAN | Rear USB: 1x USB 3.2 Gen2, 3x USB 3.2 Gen1, 4x USB 2.0

 AMD's A520 motherboard chipset might not make for the sexiest of PC components, that’s for sure.
 You probably wouldn’t buy one to take place at the heart of your water-cooled build or Nvidia RTX 3090 gaming system.
+This is one of the cheap motherboards for gaming In 2021.

 ![](https://images-na.ssl-images-amazon.com/images/I/8127s3Hg48L._AC_SL1500_.jpg)

 When you look at the chipset itself, it doesn’t really miss out in terms of real-world essential features.
 There’s no PCIe 4.0, but then no Intel systems have it either, not until Rocket Lake next year.
+This is one of the cheap motherboards for gaming In 2021.

 The Gigabyte A520 Aorus Elite is a high-end A520 board, which might seem oxymoronic, but if you didn’t know what it was, you’d be forgiven for assuming it was more of a mid-range board and not a $90 bargain.